doszyja/openlp-remote-database/README.md

 ## 🔄 Sync Workflow

 1. Users edit songs in the web application
-2. Songs are saved to the backend PostgreSQL database
+2. Songs are saved to the backend MongoDB database
 3. Before services, run the sync tool on the church PC
 4. Sync tool fetches songs from backend API
 5. Sync tool updates OpenLP SQLite database